xnuinside/simple-ddl-parser/README.md

 ### Is it Stable?

-Yes, library already has about 4000 usage per day, you can check statistics by yourself - https://pypistats.org/packages/simple-ddl-parser.
+Yes, library already has about 3500+ usage per day - https://pypistats.org/packages/simple-ddl-parser.

 As maintainer I guarantee that any backward incompatible changes will not be done in patch or minor version.
 Only additionals & new features.